psychemedia/island-storynotes/carus-wilson/20-tempters-and-tempted.md

 ```

-That same week, Carus WIlson could be found attending a meeting of the Protestant Reformation Society in Ventnor.
+That same week, Carus Wilson could be found attending a meeting of the Protestant Reformation Society in Ventnor.

 ```{admonition} One of the most interesting meetings ever held in Ventnor, February 1856
 :class: dropdown